Kyle Wren

 Kyle Patrick Wren (born April 23, 1991) is an American former professional baseball outfielder.
-He is the son of former Atlanta Braves' general manager Frank Wren.
+He is the son of the Atlanta Braves' former general manager Frank Wren.

 Amateur career

 Wren attended Landmark Christian School in Fairburn, Georgia, where he played for the school's baseball team.
 During his career at Landmark, he had a .455 batting average.

 In 2010, Wren enrolled at Georgia Institute of Technology, where he played college baseball for the Georgia Tech Yellow Jackets baseball team.
 Wren led the Atlantic Coast Conference (ACC) in hits during his freshman year, and earned the titles of All-ACC and freshman All-American during this first year.
 After the 2011 season, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
 Once he became eligible for the 2012 MLB Draft after his sophomore year, the Cincinnati Reds selected Wren in the 30th round.
 However, he chose not to sign and instead, returned to Georgia Tech for his junior year.
 Before the start of the season, the National Collegiate Baseball Writers Association named Wren a preseason All-American.
 As a junior, Wren had a .360 batting average, and again led the ACC in hits.
 Following his junior year, Wren was drafted in the 8th round by the Atlanta Braves.